epheo/kiss/README.md

-# Kubernetes Instant Static Server
+# KISS Instant Static Server

--- Keep It Simple Stupid
+-- KeepItSimpleStupid Instant Static Server

 This is a minimalistic **base image** for serving static files behind a Kubernetes ingress controller.